Tanaka, Yankees top Keuchel, Astros 5-0 for 3-2 lead in ALCS

 UP NEXT

-Astros: Verlander will try to get the Astros to Game 7.
-The 2011 AL MVP is 8-0 in eight outings for Houston since agreeing to a trade from Detroit, just minutes before the Aug.
+Astros: Verlander is 8-0 in eight outings for Houston since agreeing to a trade from Detroit, just minutes before the Aug.
 31 deadline for postseason eligibility.
-He is 3-0 with a 2.04 ERA in these playoffs, including a series-clinching victory in relief during the Division Series against Boston and his five-hitter to beat the Yankees on a season-high 124 pitches in Game 2.
+The 2011 AL MVP is 3-0 with a 2.04 ERA in these playoffs, including a series-clinching victory in relief during the Division Series against Boston and his five-hitter with 13 strikeouts to beat the Yankees on a season-high 124 pitches in Game 2.
 The right-hander is 10-5 with a 3.18 ERA in his postseason career.

 Yankees: Severino gave up one run and two hits over four innings in Game 2 but was pulled as a precaution after only 62 pitches because manager Joe Girardi was concerned about the 23-year-old righty pitching hurt, saying he didn't look comfortable in his mechanics.
-Girardi said Severino didn't require any tests and, by now, the Yankees are confident he's fine. ''I feel good about where he's at,'' Girardi said Wednesday. ''Those concerns have kind of been put to rest for me.''
+By now, the Yankees are confident he's fine.

 ---